shawramaland/JournalApp/README.md

 12/9/2023: I managed to integrated the login and registration processes upon the terminal startup, followed by introducing additional functionalities for handling entries, including addition, editing, viewing, and deletion.
 It performed as per my expectations.
 However, the next task on is to implement data storage for these and more other stuff that will be added soon. hopefully this will also go smoothly.

-17/9/2023: So i have added and changed position of methods as I just managing to store information on the journal project. i managed to store the data of registering a user name and login it in as inteded however storing an entry has some issues so it needs some fixes and such.
+17/9/2023: I made modifications to the project by both adding and moving methods to other places.
+I successfully managed to store user registration data and login functionality as intended.
+However, there are some issues with storing entries that require fixes and adjustments.